LucHenninot/leeks-bash/README.md

 You will need `sqlite3` and `jq` packages.

-Each fight can result win, draw or defeat.
+Each fight can result in a win, draw or defeat.
 Each fight is stored with a corresponding score of 1, 0 or -1
 You can just filter the database with one of your leeks in leek1, and a target in leek2.

 Example: